 Architecture which was once was bound to place, time, and events now engages in arbitrating multiple features, territories and disciplines that reshape our communities, politics, economy, culture and environment in its act.
 The work I present in this portfolio asks to expand the role of the designer with applied research in the realms of computation, materiality and social practices.

-I am currently an MSc Architecture and Computation student at The Bartlett School of Architecture - University College London.
+I hold a Bachelor of Architecture from the Southern California Institute of Architecture (Sci-Arc) and an MSc in Architecture and Computation from the Bartlett School of Architecture - University College London.

-During my education at both Sci-Arc and the Bartlett, I have produced speculative work and have been active in engaging the many installation and outreach programs.
-Including the design and construction of The Invisible Landscapes III Real Virtuality pavilion at the Royal Academy in London, the Central Hub, for the Opera “Hopscotch”; a participant in the teaching programs such as the Pop Arch workshop at Inner-City Arts Los Angeles; Augmented Timber Construction at Tong-Ji University in Shanghai; and a participant in the 15th Venice Biennale as part of SANAA’s project for redeveloping Inujima.
+During my education at both Sci-Arc and the Bartlett, I have produced speculative body of work and have been active in engaging the many installation and outreach programs, the Central Hub, for the Opera “Hopscotch”; a participant in the teaching programs such as the Pop Arch workshop at Inner-City Arts Los Angeles; Augmented Timber Construction at Tong-Ji University in Shanghai; and a participant in the 15th Venice Biennale as part of SANAA’s project for redeveloping Inujima.

 Growing up in Los Angeles, I have had the great privilege of working, since 2010, for Ravi Gunawardena and Frank Escher.
 In my time with them, I was involved with various projects: ranging from cultural art productions such as the exhibition The Jewelled Isle exhibition at LACMA to the design and construction of housing projects.
 In intermittent summers, I tried to learn as much as I could about ground-up social practices.